 Children: none

 Content: Alternative names for the assessment target in the different languages in which it is available.
-The assessment target name must be unique and consistent with the Case-Study-Name node.
+The assessment target name must be unique and consistent with the Case-Study-Name node excluding geographic location and category of risk data.
 If the information is available in more than a language, add an <AT-name> node for each language (see examples).

 Attributes: lang